net7be/spring-boot-parcel-demo/README.md

 - Prepare the scripts in package.json to actually run the project

 ## npm scripts
+**NB**: These scripts won't work on Windows as is.
+There is a good amount of workarounds to make this cross platform but it would complicate the whole thing a lot.
+If running on Windows, you just have to edit package.json and replace all the `./mvnw` occurrences to `mvnw`.

 To use in development, run:
 ```
 npm run dev